 Other works by Klimt also deserve your attention, though.
 His wonderful Judith from 1901, for example, casts her arrogant eyes across one room, though she sometimes disappears at intervals for exhibitions elsewhere.

-Tip: if you want to find other Klimt works in Vienna, see this guide.
+Tip: if you want to find other Klimt works in Vienna, see this guide, which also mentions notable special exhibitions featuring his art.

-(Death and the Maiden by Egon Schiele.
+(Eduard Kosmack by Egon Schiele.
+Don’t switch the lights out after viewing.
 Photo courtesy of and © Belvedere, Wien.
 Reproduced with permission under the terms of Creative Commons License CC BY-SA 4.0.)

 And the rest…

-The other works read like a who’s who of Austrian and international art in the late 1800s and early 1900s.
-Names like Rodin, Edvard Munch, Max Klinger, Vincent van Gogh, Koloman Moser, Oskar Kokoschka, Claude Monet, Hans Makart, Richard Gerstl, and many more.
+Other works read like a who’s who of Austrian and international art in the late 1800s and early 1900s.
+Names like Rodin, Edvard Munch, Max Klinger, Oskar Kokoschka, Claude Monet, Hans Makart, and many more.

-These are just my quick highlights.
-As you can tell, this section of Belvedere is a treasure trove for those interested in that period of creative brilliance that was Viennese art around 1900.
+Consider this section of Belvedere a treasure trove for those interested in that period of creative brilliance that was Viennese art around 1900.

 (And, frankly, seeing The Kiss is worth the entrance ticket alone.)